kbuffington/Georgia/README.md

 Thanks goes to Peter for fb2k.
 Also massive thanks to Marc2003 for foo_jscript_panel.
 Also, 90% of the playlist is ripped directly from TheQwertiest's amazing "CaTRoX (QWR)" theme.
 Thanks to him for his hard work, putting up with my stupid ideas, and letting me use it here.
 The LibraryTree is all WilB's work, I just modified it to fit the theme and stripped out a few of the more advanced features that would be hard to support.

-Also, I want to thank the Hydrogen Audio and Reddit community for supporting this theme from the get-go, providing valuable feedback and testing, and requests.
+Also, I want to thank the Hydrogen Audio and Reddit community for supporting this theme from the get-go, providing valuable feedback, testing, the occasional beer, and making tons of requests.
+It's all very much appreciated.